omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

       was in this precise city that the ships going to Brazil, India, Africa and other Portuguese Colonies were developed.
 Our final destination will be Caminha.
 This city finds the shore of the river Minho, making it part of an incredible landscape.
-Caminha is also very well-known for its natural and green heritage, like the sightseeing areas, waterfalls, beaches and the camping park.
+Caminha is also very well known for its natural and green heritage, like the sightseeing areas, waterfalls, beaches and the camping park.
     location: